ReganRyanNZ/songbase/README.md

 - References at the end of a song bring the user to the index of that book
 - Fully offline!
 After initial load, clients should be able to later load songbase even without internet connection (it's patchy, confirmed working on chrome for android)

 # TODO

-### search

-- app search (and admin I suppose) should ignore any non letters. e.g. 'glory-crowned' and 'glory crowned' should be the same

 ### Cheaper fetching